Belcher mosaic windows: Design

 Visually, there are similarities between Belcher mosaic windows and those made using the copper-foil method.
 Patented by Stanford Bray in 1886, copper-foiling involves applying a thin layer of copper-foil along the edges of the cut pieces of glass in order to then solder the material together.
-It is presumed that Bray’s patent was acquired by Louis C. Tiffany as windows and lampshades produced by Tiffany Studios heavily utilized this technique.
+It is presumed that Bray's patent was acquired by Louis C. Tiffany as windows and lampshades produced by Tiffany Studios heavily utilized this technique.
 Both the Belcher and copper-foil technique were developed and utilized near the end of the 19th century and built upon an established tradition of mosaic decorative windows within the United States.
 While both utilized smaller pieces of glass held in place by a visually continuous matrix, Belcher mosaic windows are easily distinguishable from those made via copper-foiling.
 Belcher mosaic windows tend to use angular pieces of glass (generally triangular) with the optional inclusion of pressed jewels and the matrix between pieces is inconsistent in width.
-Copper-foiled components typically have a tight fight and while there may be some variation in the width of the matrix, it displays more uniformity and flow across the design.
+Copper-foiled components typically have a tight fit and while there may be some variation in the width of the matrix, it displays more uniformity and flow across the design.

 Use

 Belcher mosaic windows were installed in both public and residential settings.
 Today, examples can be found in their original setting and in collections.
 The Michigan Stained Glass Census contains additional information on the location of existing Belcher mosaic windows within Michigan.
-Additional examples are on public display in Chicago, Illinois as part of Macy’s The Art of American Victorian Stained Glass exhibit, located in the department store’s State Street pedway.
+Additional examples are on public display in Chicago, Illinois as part of Macy’s The Art of American Victorian Stained Glass exhibit, located in the department store's State Street pedway.